 Welcome to YA Scavenger Hunt!
 This biannual event was first organized by author Colleen Houck as a way to give readers a chance to gain access to exclusive bonus material from their favorite authors … and a chance to win awesome prizes!
-On this hunt, you not only get access to exclusive content from each author, you … More YA Scavenger Hunt Fall 2018!
+On this hunt, you not only get access to exclusive content from each author, … More YA Scavenger Hunt Spring 2020!

 This fall I’m participating again in YA Scavenger Hunt, a great way to discover new books to read — and enter to win them!
 For this hunt, 140 authors have been split into seven teams.
 Each team is assigned a color.
 The blog hop begins Tuesday, October 2, and runs through Sunday, October 7.
 Playing … More YA Scavenger Hunt Starts Soon!